 I sometimes wonder when listening to the readings at Mass at this time of the year whether we should be proclaiming them as “the Good News!”
 Certainly hearing about earthquakes, wars, destruction and persecution makes me wonder if the Gospel writers were thinking about the time we are living right now!

-And then this week with the result of the U.S. election, many are running around like Chicken Little crying “the sky is falling”.
-The irony of today's the Gospel reading following what’s taking place in the U.S. this week does not escape me.
-We can look at the reading through the lens of “bad things will happen and we should be afraid” or we can look at it through the lens of “bad things will happen but it’s not the end of the world.”
+There are many reasons, with all that's happening around the world these past years, for people to be running around like Chicken Little crying “the sky is falling”.
+We can look at yesterday's Gospel reading (Luke 21:5-19) through the lens of “bad things will happen and we should be afraid” or we can look at it through the lens of “bad things will happen but it’s not the end of the world.”

 But it's not just a matter of being attentive but also how we are attentive.
 How are we attentive to what's happening in the world right now?
 Are we attentive with hope or with fear?

-I compare it to a recent experience I had with a woman whose husband was in hospital in a vegetative state.
+I compare it to an experience I had with a woman whose husband was in hospital in a vegetative state.
 She could remove him from life-support or she could choose to have the doctors continue to keep him alive, even though he was not responsive and with no prospect of recovery.
 How does one make that choice?
 It is no choice.
 This is the “choice” that women who desperately choose abortion make.
-I suspect many women don’t choose abortion like you and I choose to go out for dessert after dinner.
-Someone once said that choosing an abortion is like an animal that is caught in a trap “choosing” to gnaw its own leg off.
+It is the "choice" an animal that is caught in a trap makes to gnaw its own leg off.